vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 ### Vector database

 When we talk about the vector database, there are ton of options available in the current market, but there is something about the LanceDB which makes it stands out as an optimal choice for a vector database, As far as I have used it, it address the limitations of traditional embedded databases in handling AI/ML workloads.
-When I say traditional, it typically means those databases management tools which are not aligned with the usage of heavy compuatation that comes with the ML infra.
+When I say traditional, it typically means those database management tools which are not aligned with the usage of heavy computation that comes with the ML infra.

 TLDR; LanceDB operates on a serverless architecture, meaning storage and compute are separated into two distinct units.
 This design makes it exceptionally fast for RAG use cases, ensuring fast fetching and retrieval.
 Additionally, it has some notable advantages – being open source, utilizing its Lance columnar data format built on top of Apache Arrow for high efficiency, persistent storage capabilities, and incorporating its own Disk Approximate Nearest Neighbor search.
 All these factors collectively make LanceDB an ideal solution for accessing and working with multimodal data.
 I love you LanceDB ❤️.